Fender Play Review

 - Not enough intermediate/advanced lessons after you learn the fundamentals

-- No community section or live lessons
+- No community section or live lessons or other bonuses/extras

 When you first sign up for Fender Play you’ll be taken through a quick “survey” to see what style you want to learn in – pop/country/rock/blues/folk – and whether you want to learn acoustic/electric guitar, ukulele or bass.